ncsuSEAL/sealR/README.md

 # sealR
- Repo for common functions from SEAL lab at NCSU
+R package for common R code from SEAL lab at NCSU

 ## Adding functions to this package
 This how-to comes from https://hilaryparker.com/2014/04/29/writing-an-r-package-from-scratch/